skazler/bricksrecovery/README.md

 ## Welcome!
-ACL Recovery Buddy is a tool to help you through your ACL recovery journey!
+Bricks Recovery is a tool to help you through your sports injury recovery journey.
 Inspired and informed by my own ongoing rehab after ACL reconstruction surgery.

 <p align="center"><b>
 This is a work in progress!